 Who needs to register for VAT?

-How do I calculate and pay Capital Gains Tax?
+How do I calculate and pay tax on capital gains?

 How do I claim R&D Tax Credits?